-Due to the underlying low estrogen, prolonged amenorrhea can lead to a decrease in bone density and an increased risk of
+When estrogen is low, amenorrhea can lead to a decrease in bone density and an higher risk of

-Metrorrhagia—usually light bleeding in between periods (during an otherwise regular cycle)
+Metrorrhagia—mostly light bleeding in between periods (during a normal cycle)

 Light bleeding in between periods can have many causes.
-It can be the result of a hormonal imbalance (causing lack of ovulation), medications (birth control pill), infections, abnormal growths on the cervix or uterus, or
+It can be from a hormonal imbalance (causing lack of ovulation), medicines (birth control pill), infections, growths on the cervix or womb, or

-Menometrorrhagia—bleeding irregularly in between periods, then bleeding heavily at expected menses
+Menometrorrhagia—bleeding irregularly in between periods, then bleeding heavily during a period

-- When a woman loses greater than 80 mL of blood during menses and also bleeds irregularly in between periods, it is called menometrorrhagia.
-This can be caused by a number of factors including hormone imbalances.
+- When a woman loses greater than 2.70 ounces (80 mL) of blood during menses and also bleeds irregularly in between periods, it is called menometrorrhagia.
+This can be from a number of causes, such as hormone imbalances.

 Hypomenorrhea—very light periods

-Female athletes often have light periods and/or fewer periods due to the hormonal changes associated with extreme exercise and low body mass index.
+Female athletes often have light periods and fewer periods due to the hormonal changes from too much exercise and low body mass.

-and other conditions may also be associated with hypomenorrhea, oligomenorrhea (too few menses), or amenorrhea.
+and other health problems may also be associated with hypomenorrhea, oligomenorrhea (too few menses), or amenorrhea.

-Anovulatory cycle—because ovulation does not occur, no corpus luteum is formed; the cycle may be of any length and may be unpredictable
+Anovulatory cycle—because ovulation does not happen, no corpus luteum is formed; the cycle may be of any length and may be irregular

 - In a normal ovulatory cycle, ovulation occurs.
-The cycle is regular whether or not it is the usual 28-day cycle (ovulation on day 14); or, say, a 35-day cycle (ovulation on day 21).
-When ovulation does not occur, the corpus luteum is not able to produce the hormones (for 14 days) that prepare the uterus and stop it from shedding.
+The cycle is regular whether it is the usual 28-day cycle (ovulation on day 14); or, say, a 35-day cycle (ovulation on day 21).
+When ovulation does not happen, the corpus luteum is not able to make the hormones (for 14 days) that get the womb ready and stop it from shedding.
 Menstrual flow can happen at any time.

-Less commonly, women may ovulate, but changes in the length of the follicular phase or other conditions can cause:
+Less commonly, women may ovulate, but changes in the length of the follicular phase or other health problems can cause:

-- Polymenorrhea—too many menses close together (less than typical 21 days)
+- Polymenorrhea—too many menses close together (less than 21 days)

 - Oligomenorrhea—too few cycles (menses far apart)